martomor/fastapi_fundamentals/README.md

 - Testing
 - Docker Deployment

-This repo is based on the work done by Reindert-Jan Ekker on [FastAPI Fundamentals course](https://www.pluralsight.com/courses/fastapi-fundamentals) from Pluralsight
+This repo is based on the work done by Reindert-Jan Ekker on [FastAPI Fundamentals course](https://www.pluralsight.com/courses/fastapi-fundamentals) from Pluralsight.

+You can find the original implementation in here: [codesensei-courses/fastapi_fundamentals](https://github.com/codesensei-courses/fastapi_fundamentals)